m1n3nfux/PHP-Login/README.md

 # PHP-Login
-A drop-in Login Area written in PHP.
+A drop-in Login Area entirely written in PHP.
+No Database needed.

 Features:
 - [X] **Stores Password as hashes**